 Major Field Requirements

 - An introduction of theory and practice necessary to meet the patient's needs within the scope of the beginning nursing assistant.
 Topics will include basic information about body structure and function and related terminology, growth and development with emphasis on aging and the role and responsibilities of the nursing assistant to help the client with personal hygiene and mobility within a safe environment.
 The course includes clinical experience in a subacute health care setting.
 The student will provide care to individuals who need assistance with the activities of daily living.
-Prerequisite: Meet admission criteria of at least 15 years of age and ability to meet health and immunization requirements that are detailed at the orientation session.
+Prerequisite: Meet admission criteria of: 1.
+Candidate must be at least 16 years of age 2.
+Candidates who do not have a high school diploma or GED must be able to read at grade level 8.
+Students will be asked to take a reading and math assessment at orientation with results given the first day of class.
+3. Candidates meet health and immunization requirements that are detailed at the orientation session.
+4. Forms for fingerprint approval will be coordinated with the Health Professions office upon receipt of your orientation/ admission letter.
+Criminal background checks are required prior to the first day of class for all sections except dual credit.
 4 Semester hour(s) Lecture/Lab Hours: 3 lec, 2 lab/week

 - This course will focus on advanced nursing assistant skills.
 Topics will include the role and responsibilities of the nursing assistant in relation to measuring vital signs, assisting the patient with nutrition, fluid balance and elimination; special procedures, such as the application of heat and cold therapies, admission, discharge and postmortem care.
 Students will care for patients with common medical surgical conditions, Alzheimer's disease and related dementias.
 This course includes clinical experience in a subacute health care setting.
 Prerequisite: NRS 101 4 Semester hour(s) Lecture/Lab Hours: 3 lec, 2 lab/week

-- Criminal background checks are required before enrollment in clinical courses.
+- Criminal background checks are required before transition into the clinical component of the course.
 "C" grade is required in major field requirements.